onuronsekiz/dotfiles/README.md

 - music widget       : mocp
 - disk mount/unmount : udisks2 (with polkit rule)
 - volume widget      : pulsemixer + alsautils
-- net widget         : wget (for public ip)
+- net widget         : wget (for public ip, can be changed with curl)

 Other requirements like terminal, browser, filemanager can be changed through `rc.lua`.